Connecticut Legal Online Gambling For 2020

 Is Sports Betting Legal In Connecticut?

-Connecticut has currently bid two bills in the state's legislature to domestic expand gambling options to include sports betting.
-However, the progress and success of this bill are yet unknown.
-State-regulated sports gambling would improve local professional teams like the Connecticut Tigers, Hartford Yard Goats, and the Connecticut Sun, as well as, connect CT players with betting options on all major and minor league sports teams.
+Not yet.
+Connecticut has in recent years fielded several bills to expand domestic gambling options to include sports betting.
+However, each has stagnated.
+State-regulated sports gambling would focus on local teams like the Connecticut Tigers, Hartford Yard Goats, and the Connecticut Sun, as well as connect CT players with betting options on all major and minor league sports teams.

 Is Online Sports Betting Legal In Connecticut?

-Connecticut has not shown interest in online betting in any of its two sports gambling bills.
+Connecticut has not shown interest in online betting in any of its previous sports gambling bills.
 Therefore, CT does not support a state-regulated online betting platform at this time.
-While active US federal laws only apply to banking regulations and domestic interstate information transmission and they have no bearing on legally licensed and regulated offshore sportsbooks, the state has written laws specifically blocking CT players from accessing these sites.
+While active US federal laws only apply to banking regulations and domestic interstate sports betting, they have no bearing on legally licensed and regulated offshore sportsbooks.
+However, the state has written laws specifically blocking CT players from accessing these sites.

 Legal Connecticut Online Sports Betting

-While CT has written specific laws on legal online sports betting sites the state does not have the manpower to enforce ISP blocks, monitor all screens, or track down every player.
+While CT has written specific laws on legal online sports betting sites, the state does not have the apparent ability to enforce ISP blocks, monitor all screens, or track down players.
+To date, there is no record of any CT resident being fined, arrested, or prosecuted for simply betting on sports online.
 Nonetheless, we do not condone breaking any state laws.
 Playing at legitimately licensed online betting sites is at the player's own risk.

 Is Poker Gambling Legal in Connecticut?

 At this time, land-based poker gaming is considered a legal activity within the state of Connecticut.
-While numerous poker gambling options are available in the state real money poker games in the state are restricted to those players 21 and over.
+While numerous poker gambling options are available in the state, real-money poker games are restricted to those players 21 and over.

 Is Online Poker Gambling Legal In Connecticut?

-CT has not shown interest in offering state-licensed online poker gambling.
-To get an online poker fix, players could normally access legally licensed online poker sites but state laws prohibit those located in CT to play on these platforms despite no US Federal laws which prohibit this type of engagement.
+CT has not shown any interest in offering state-licensed online poker gambling.
+To get your online poker fix, players could normally access legally licensed online poker sites operating outside of US jurisdiction, but state laws prohibit those located in CT to play on these platforms despite no US Federal laws which bar this type of engagement.

 Legal Connecticut Online Poker

-Below is a collection of legally participating licensed offshore online poker providers.
-Before, Connecticut wrote a law to block domestic access to these platforms, licensed offshore online poker rooms were commonplace for those over eighteen.
-In fact, Greg Raymor is a famous CT grown poker player who won his entry into the 2004 WSOP (which he won) by playing at a licensed offshore online poker site.
-However, accessing these sites now is at the player's discretion.
+Below is a collection of legally licensed offshore online poker sites.
+Connecticut has laws to block domestic access to these platforms, but they don't have the technology to enforce these laws, and many CT poker players play online as a result.
+Licensed offshore online poker rooms are commonplace in the USA for those over 18 years old, but CT players must proceed only at their own risk.
+And many do just that.
+In fact, Greg Raymor is a famous CT poker player who won his entry into the 2004 WSOP (which he won!) by playing at a licensed offshore online poker site.
+Nevertheless, we recommend abiding by all local CT poker laws.

 Connecticut Online Gambling FAQ's